The vocational education and training (VET) system relies on experienced, well-supported educators to develop learners and build a skilled workforce.

 In the initial stages of this project, a series of 30 interviews were undertaken with training providers, revealing insights into VET workforce challenges and current approaches to addressing them.
 These findings have been documented in a report along with recommendations to shape future work.

-The project has been designed to be undertaken in three streams, with the current report outlining findings from stream 1.
-This report also identifies priorities for streams 2 and 3.
+The project has been designed to be undertaken in three streams, with the current report outlining findings from stream One.
+This report also identifies priorities for streams Two and Three.

 Thank you to everyone who participated in weekly brainstorming sessions held throughout May.